Conventional Panel Construction (Panelized)

 Structural Insulated Panels (SIPS) features some of the highest R values on the market today.
 SIPs have minimal thermal bridging, decreasing air leaks and creating a very tight structure.
 What are

-out of?
+SIPs made out of?
 Basically, a SIP is like an ice cream sandwich.
 There is a foam core that is sandwiched between two orient strand boards.
 R values range anywhere from R16-R52+.
 SIPs are most commonly used with timber frame and post and beam construction.
-The wooden frame acts as the structural integrity and SIPs is a perfect compliment and installed right over the exterior of the frame.
-While you can build a SIPs home without the support of timber framing, they do need additional structural framing to go with the panels and may include, glulam, steel, LVL’S and floor framing for additional support.
-SIPs offer the same factory built benefits as panelized homes, minimizes waste, offers factory controlled quality and helps cut down the time on-site.
+The wooden frame acts as the structural integrity and SIPs is a perfect complement and installed right over the exterior of the frame.
+While you can build a SIPs home without the support of timber framing, they need additional structural framing to go with the panels and may include, glulam, steel, LVL and floor framing for additional support.
+SIPs offer the same factory-built benefits as panelized homes, minimizes waste, offers factory controlled quality and helps cut down the time on-site.

 So how do you choose between the two options?
 If you are building a conventional style home, but want it built quicker on-site, then panelized is a great option!
 If you would like to feature full timber framing or would like optimal energy performance, SIPs are a great choice.
 Last, a hybrid home can be built using a timber frame, SIPs, and panelized construction.